Trump vows tariffs on eight European nations over Greenland

 Protesters in Denmark and Greenland demonstrated on Jan 17

-demonstrated on Jan 17against Mr Trump’s demands and called for it to be left to determine its own future.
+demonstrated on Jan 17against Mr Trump’s demands and called for the territory to be left to determine its own future.

-Prominent European Union countries have backed Denmark, warning that the US military seizure of a territory in NATO could collapse the military alliance
+The countries named by Mr Trump on Jan 17 have backed Denmark, warning that the US military seizure of a territory in NATO could collapse the military alliance

 collapse the military alliancethat Washington leads.